 Leigh is also closely associated with another difficult Southern belle, Blanche DuBois of A Streetcar Named Desire (1951).
-In 30-year film career, she only made 19 films in total, and won two Best Actress Oscars (for Blanche and Scarlett).
+In a 30-year film career, she only made 19 films in total and won two Best Actress Oscars (for Blanche and Scarlett).
 Leigh was brash, wild, sometimes unhinged and occasionally dangerous -- though the word "diva" has become overused in recent years, that's what she was, back then -- one of the great divas of the Golden Age of Hollywood.

-With her stunning good looks, fiery personality, and near photographic memory that allowed her to memorize her lines after only one or two readings of a play, Vivien Leigh is one of the best-known British actresses of her time.
-She was born Vivian Mary Hartley on November 5, 1913 in Darjeeling, India.
+With her stunning good looks, fiery personality, and near-photographic memory that allowed her to memorize her lines after only one or two readings of a play, Vivien Leigh is one of the best-known British actresses of her time.
+She was born Vivian Mary Hartley on November 5, 1913, in Darjeeling, India.
 At six, her parents sent her to England to be educated in a convent and she continued her convent education in Germany, France, and Italy.

-Her acting career began at three, when she recited “Little Bo Peep” for her mother’s theater group.
+Her acting career began at three when she recited “Little Bo Peep” for her mother’s theater group.
 By 1935, she had her first role in a film, reading one line as an extra in Things are Looking Up.

 Early Career And First Marriage